Importance of Music Lessons

 As Andrew Pudewa wrote in the previously quoted MACHE article, “When you play a musical instrument, you do something to your brain that no other activity can accomplish – you stimulate it with sensory input and motor output of a perfectly ordered set of information through three neuronal pathways simultaneously.
 Playing the piano (or any other instrument), you not only hear the information, you see a visual representation of it (either by notation or keyboard), and you also feel kinesthetically in your muscles and fingertips that same set of perfectly ordered information at the same time.
 Consequently, you make neural connections throughout the brain in a way that nothing else can do.
 On top of that, learning music requires repetition that ensures more precise, exact pattern storage, and the end result is more brain cells connected to other brain cells – in other words, more RAM in your CPU!”

-Our two kids are learning piano.
+Our two kids started with piano and have picked up numerous other instruments since.
 My wife plays piano.
 As a teen I learned some piano, and right after my brain infection, I picked up guitar to help rebuild broken nerves (There are a number of studies on possible brain repair through learning a musical instrument.).
 We definitely suggest your family learning even the simplest of musical instruments.
 It not only will help, as we have seen, mentally, but also emotionally and give you a talent by which God can be glorified in your life and in your church!

 4 Praise him with the timbrel and dance: praise him with stringed instruments and organs.